 Taimour became a tenant in October 2013 after completing 12 months’ pupillage at Garden Court under the supervision of Ronan Toal.

 Before coming to the Bar, he spent a decade as a journalist covering political-economy, social movements and conflict.
 He has reported from the United States (2005), Hong Kong (2006), Sri Lanka/Maldives (2006-7), Uganda (2009-10), Democratic Republic of Congo (DRC) (2010-12) and Somalia (2012).
 He has written for Africa Confidential, The Africa Report, BBC Focus on Africa, The Guardian and Corporate Watch, among others.
 He most recently published articles following fieldwork in Equatorial Guinea (2015) and Gabon (2017).
 He also spent four years on the sports desks of The Guardian and The Independent.

 He worked for environmental justice group Platform, investigating corruption in the oil and gas industries.
 He gave evidence to the UN Expert Panel on DRC in 2012 and was a regular analyst live on BBC radio to discuss political developments in East Africa.
 He is the co-author of two reports leaking confidential oil contracts and has given training in investigative journalism to Friends of the Earth and other NGOs.

 Taimour worked with the Unity Centre in Glasgow, as a caseworker with Bail for Immigration Detainees, was a supporter of the London Coalition Against Poverty and the International Solidarity Movement in Palestine.
 He is a member of the Labour Party and the Haldane Society of Socialist Lawyers.
-He is also an active volunteer at Kingstonian FC.
+He is a programme editor at Kingstonian FC.